mcheck/simple-php-git-deploy/README.md

 # Simple PHP Git deploy script
 _Automatically deploy the code using PHP and Git._

+# I've changed it so the script is only usable from Github webhooks with json payloads (to check the branch)
+Should change it so the config script can decide what way to accept the webhook and act accordingly.

 ## Requirements

 * `git` and `rsync` are required on the server that's running the script